haxenme/nme/tools/smoke.jeash.com/readme.md

  * A *.spec* file, which tells what the test type is and what events need to be fired by the browser.
    Read [phantomjs/PhantomSuiteRunner.hx](https://github.com/haxenme/NME/blob/master/tools/smoke.jeash.com/phantomjs/PhantomSuiteRunner.hx) for the details.

-Some of the tests are temporarily disable and need to be fixed.
+Some of the tests are temporarily disabled and need to be fixed.
 Read [line 160 of phantomjs/PhantomSuiteRunner.hx ](https://github.com/haxenme/NME/blob/master/tools/smoke.jeash.com/phantomjs/PhantomSuiteRunner.hx#L160) for the list of disabled tests.

 ## dependencies